My family loves barbecue and these EASY Boston Baked Beans.

 It turns out, most beans recipes require you to soak your beans overnight and then reserve some of the bean water to use later in the recipe.

-No soaking of beans required.
-No reserving bean water.
-And this recipe calls for canned navy beans so the hardest part is opening the cans.
+This recipe calls for canned navy beans so the hardest part is opening the cans.

 Where did this recipe originate?

 Authentic Boston Baked Beans include a variety of beans that have been cooked in a sweet sauce made of molasses or maple syrup and are flavored with pork.